Tai-Wang/Tai-Wang.github.io/_pages/about.md

 News
 ----------
+- [FCOS3D] got the best paper award on the ICCV 3DODI workshop!
+Thanks for the recoginition of organizers!
 - One paper is accepted by [NeurIPS 2021](https://nips.cc/).
 - [PGD](https://arxiv.org/abs/2107.14160), our follow-up work of FCOS3D, is accepted by [CoRL 2021](https://www.robot-learning.org/).
 - The [report](https://arxiv.org/abs/2104.10956) and [code](https://github.com/open-mmlab/mmdetection3d/tree/master/configs/fcos3d) of FCOS3D are released.